Am I a bad feminist?

 A digression: Witch talk.
 Another point against me is that I compared the UBC proceedings to the Salem witchcraft trials, in which a person was guilty because accused, since the rules of evidence were such that you could not be found innocent.
 My Good Feminist accusers take exception to this comparison.
 They think I was comparing them to the teenaged Salem witchfinders and calling them hysterical little girls.
 I was alluding instead to the structure in place at the trials themselves.

 There are, at present, three kinds of "witch" language.
 1) Calling someone a witch, as applied lavishly to Hillary Clinton during the recent election.
 2) "Witchhunt," used to imply that someone is looking for something that doesn't exist.
-3) The structure of the Salem witchcaft trials, in which you were guilty because accused.
+3) The structure of the Salem witchcraft trials, in which you were guilty because accused.
 I was talking about the third use.

 This structure – guilty because accused – has applied in many more episodes in human history than Salem.
 It tends to kick in during the "Terror and Virtue" phase of revolutions – something has gone wrong, and there must be a purge, as in the French Revolution, Stalin's purges in the USSR, the Red Guard period in China, the reign of the Generals in Argentina and the early days of the Iranian Revolution.
 The list is long and Left and Right have both indulged.
 Before "Terror and Virtue" is over, a great many have fallen by the wayside.
 Note that I am not saying that there are no traitors or whatever the target group may be; simply that in such times, the usual rules of evidence are bypassed.